Skip to main content

 $5K–$15K

-Blocking for future handrails, grab bars, lever handles, threshold removal
+2x6 blocking for future Moen grab bars, Delta lever handles, threshold removal, raised electrical outlets

 Bathroom Accessibility